GoogleCloudPlatform/bigquery-utils/views/audit/README.md

   ```

-* Run this query to see job name, query, total number of billed bytes, job creation time, job start time, job end time, and job runtime table read queries in a script.
+* Run this query to see a detailed list of scripts which read tables.
+The results are ordered with the most recent script runs first, and then further ordering is applied using the script's job id.

 ```
   SELECT